- 3.5–4.3 in

 - Reyezuelo de Rojo, Reyezuelo Monicolorado, Reyezuelo de Coronilla Colorado, Reyezuelo (Spanish)

-- The Ruby-crowned Kinglet is a tiny bird that lays a very large clutch of eggs.
-Although the eggs themselves weigh only 0.65 g (0.02 oz), an entire clutch can weigh as much as the female herself.
+- The Ruby-crowned Kinglet is a tiny bird that lays a very large clutch of eggs—there can be up to 12 in a single nest.
+Although the eggs themselves weigh only about a fiftieth of an ounce, an entire clutch can weigh as much as the female herself.

 Though Ruby-Crowned Kinglets are most often found in spruce-fir forests in the northwestern United States and Canada, they also live in mixed woods, in isolated trees in meadows, in coniferous and deciduous forests, in mountain-shrub habitat, or in floodplain forests of oak, pine, spruce or aspen.
 These birds nest high in trees, and so prefer older, taller, and denser stands to younger ones.